Amalaltlb/Paris-Cycling-Traffic-Analysis/README.md

 - **Python**: Data preprocessing and exploratory analysis.
 - **Power BI**: Visualization and dashboard creation for traffic insights.

-## Key Insights & Outcomes

-- Identified peak cycling hours and how traffic fluctuates across different seasons.
-- Found correlations between weather conditions and cycling frequency.
-- Developed an interactive **Power BI dashboard** to explore trends and patterns in urban cycling behavior.
-- Analyzed the impact of the **2024 Summer Olympics preparations** on cycling trends.

 ## How to Use

-1. Download and extract the zip file containing the project materials.
+1. Download and extract the zip file containing the full project materials.
 2. Open the report to review key findings and insights.
-3. Load the Power BI dashboard to explore interactive visualizations.